datacommonsorg/docsite/custom_dc/deploy_cloud.md

 1. In the list of repositories, select ...
 You should see the new Docker image listed.

-### Run the services Cloud Run service
+Once you have uploaded a new image, you must [restart the web services Cloud Run service](#start-service).

+### Start/restart the services container {#start-service}

-Every time you make changes to the code and release a new Docker artifact, or rerun the [data management job](/custom_dc/data_cloud.html#run-job), you need to restart the service as well.
+Every time you make changes to the code and release a new Docker artifact, or rerun the [data management job](/custom_dc/data_cloud.html#run-job), you need point the service at the container image URL and restart the service.
+You can use any of the methods described below.

 <div class="gcp-tab-group">
   <ul class="gcp-tab-headers">
     <li class="active">Cloud Console</li>
     <li>gcloud CLI</li>
+    <li>Terraform</li>
   </ul>
   <div class="gcp-tab-content">
       <div class="active">